-MAXIMIZE LEARNING TIME so students are engaged for the majority of the day in learning material.
+MAXIMIZE LEARNING TIME so students are engaged in learning material for the majority of the day.

 - Plan for and teach bell to bell.
-Students should be engaged soon after the class begins and throughout the entirety of the period. - → Use a "Do Now" to immediately engage students, review past material and preview new material. - → Establish and teach an entry routine. - Create explicit procedures that help students know how to support and complete classroom tasks, such as passing out papers or moving between groups. - Post expectations for procedures in class. - Plan transitions between activities ahead of time so that they are seamless and efficient. - Hold table groups and partnerships accountable.
-Set up roles for students to follow during group work (note taker, etc.). - Set up choices for students when finished with work, such as go to a station for supplemental work, help peers, choose a book, or complete extra credit. - Set up a visible signal or timer on a projector or smart board to indicate transition to next activity. - Keep a consistent schedule that is posted in the classroom.
+Students should be engaged soon after the class begins and throughout the entirety of the period. - → Use a "Do Now" to immediately engage students, review past material, and preview new material. - → Establish and teach an entry routine. - Create explicit procedures that help students know how to support and complete classroom tasks (such as passing out papers and moving between groups). - Post expectations for procedures in class. - Plan transitions between activities ahead of time so that they are seamless and efficient. - Ensure that students know what they are learning and why. - Regularly post objectives. - Hold table groups and partnerships accountable.
+Set up roles for students to follow during group work (note taker, etc.). - Set up choices for students when finished with work, such as go to a station for supplemental work, help peers, choose a book, or complete extra credit. - Set up a visible signal or timer on a projector or smart board to indicate transition to the next activity. - Keep a consistent schedule that is posted in the classroom.

-DESIGN RELEVANT AND ENGAGING CURRICULUM to increase student motivation and encourage students to stay focused on learning throughout the day.
+DESIGN AND IMPLEMENT RELEVANT AND ENGAGING CURRICULUM to increase student motivation and encourage students to stay focused on learning throughout the day.

-- Use a variety of interactive mediums (such as technology, role-plays, peer instruction, games, think/pair/share, field trips, friendly competitions, and case studies) to engage students in the material. - Embed movement into lessons and activities. - Ask questions about not only academic skills and content, but also everyday classroom procedures and routines (passing out papers, moving into groups, etc.) to ensure students are efficient with their time.
+Use a variety of interactive mediums (such as videos, role-plays, peer instruction, games, think/pair/share, field trips, friendly competitions, and case studies) to engage students in the material.

-sps item Students in my class are respectful to our teacher.
+SPS item Students in this class treat the teacher with respect.

-ESTABLISH A SUPPORTIVE, SAFE, AND CARING CLASSROOM ENVIRONMENT that encourages respect between teachers and students.
+ESTABLISH A SUPPORTIVE, CARING CLASSROOM ENVIRONMENT that encourages respect between teachers and students.

-- Create a relationship-driven classroom environment that both teacher and students have a stake in creating and maintaining.
-This environment includes: - → Emotional and physical safety. - → Students who are recognized for their unique talents and strengths. - → Freedom from name calling, teasing, bullying, and criticism.
+- Create a relationship-driven classroom environment that both the teacher and students have a stake in creating and maintaining.
+This environment includes: - → Emotional and physical safety. - → Students that are recognized for their unique talents and strengths. - → Freedom from name calling, teasing, bullying, and criticism. - ☐ See Relationship Driven Classroom Management, by John M. Vitto, for more ideas on creating a relationship-driven classroom. - Treat students as equal partners in creating and maintaining a welcoming classroom environment for all.